 15 Let the Kids Monkey Around in the Farms and Playgrounds

-What better way to entertain the whole family than at Freightliners inner-city farm?
+What better way to entertain the whole family than at Freightliners City Farm?
 Based on lower Holloway the kids will have loads of fun visiting the animals and walking around the gardens.

 The kids will have hours of fun running around, swinging on bars and climbing on frames.

 16 Get a Pass to the Past

 If you’re into your British history then you’ll be thoroughly rewarded in Islington – it’s full of old landmarks and historical secrets, there is just no way the past will pass you by.